Mumtaheena Toya: Early life

-Mumtaheena Toya was born on April 24, 1991, in Rangamati to a Muslim family.
-Her family name is Mumtaheena Chowdhury Toya, but she is better known as Toya.
+Toya was born on 24 April 1991 in Rangamati to a Muslim family.
 Her father is a businessman by profession and her mother is a school teacher.

 Personal life

-Toya married in her private life.
-She was married to her boyfriend Sayed Zaman Shawon.
-Shawon is also an actor by profession.
-She fell in love with Shawon while attending an acting training workshop in India in late 2019.
-She married Shawon on February 29, 2020.
+Toya fell in love with Kathbirali actor Sayed Zaman Shawon while attending an acting training workshop in India in late 2019.
+She married Shawon on 29 February 2020.

 Career

 Toya competed as a contestant on Lux Channel I Superstar in 2010, where she finished 5th and began her career as a model.
 Her acting career began with the Odekha Megher Kabya drama directed by Rumana Rashid Ishita.
 She later worked in many television shows, dramas, telefilms and commercials.
 She has also done many video songs.
 Toya is a brand representative of "La Reve".